Documentation Index

 Startup.start.sh runs Alembic migrations, launches the FastAPI server, discovers built-in tools, and establishes MCP server connections for any pre-configured global servers.

 Per-request.
-JWT authentication, agent configuration lookup, tool assembly (the 6-step pipeline above), engine selection (ReAct or DAG based on agent config), execution with SSE streaming, and result persistence.
+JWT authentication, agent configuration lookup, tool assembly (the 8-step pipeline above), engine selection (ReAct or DAG based on agent config), execution with SSE streaming, and result persistence.

 Cross-cutting concerns.
 Context management (5-layer token budget) protects every LLM call from overflow.
+The Hook System wraps every tool call with platform-controlled PreToolUse / PostToolUse logic — the mechanism behind human-in-the-loop approval (FeishuGateHook), audit logging, and read-only-mode enforcement.
 Audit logging tracks every connector tool invocation.
 Sandbox isolation contains code execution tools.
 The two-LLM architecture (smart + fast) optimizes cost across planning, execution, and synthesis.

 The architecture is designed so that each concern — tool registration, execution orchestration, context management, security — can evolve independently.
 A new connector type, a new execution engine, or a new context strategy can be added without cascading changes across the system.